-- A. Executive Committee - 1.
-Ex officio Members The Executive Committee of the School shall include an executive officer from each Department and the Director, who will serve as its Chair. - 2.
+- 1. Ex officio Members The Executive Committee of the School shall include an executive officer from each Department and the Director, who will serve as its Chair. - 2.
 Elected Members Two additional members are to be elected from each Department for staggered three-year terms.
 Eligible representatives must have voting rights as defined in Section I.A.2.
 Nomination of two candidates for each open position shall be conducted by referendum of the voting members of the Department represented and election of one shall be by the voting members of the School at large.
-Elected members who have served a full three-year term may not succeed themselves.

-- 3. Meetings The Executive Committee shall meet at least one per month during the academic year.
+Elected members who have served a full three-year term may not succeed themselves. - 3.
+Meetings- The Executive Committee shall meet at least once per month during the academic year.
 An agenda must be posted prior to each meeting.
 Minutes of each meeting (except executive sessions used for the discussion of confidential personnel issues) shall be made available to the Faculty.
-Any faculty member shall be entitled to a conference with the executive committee or any member of it on any matter properly within the purview of the committee.
-The Director shall not have a vote in the recorded votes of the Executive Committee. - 4.
-Quorum No meeting of the Executive Committee shall be held absent a quorum of five members or more. - 5.
-General Functions The Executive Committee shall work with the Director to develop and execute policy and transact such business as may be delegated to it by the Faculty.
-It shall advise the Director on all significant space proposals, significant School financial commitments (as delineated in Section II.A.2a), and on the appointment of all standing and ad hoc committees. - 6.
+Any faculty member shall be entitled to a conference with the executive committee or any member of it on any matter properly within the purview of the committee. - 4.
+Quorum The voting members of the Executive Committee constitute the elected members and the ex officio members, except that the Director shall not have a vote in the recorded votes of the Executive Committee.
+No meeting of the Executive Committee shall be held absent a quorum (50% of the voting EC members, plus one) of members. - 5.
+General Functions The Executive Committee shall work with the Director to develop and execute policy and transact such business as may be delegated to it by the Director.
+It shall advise the Director on all significant space proposals, significant School financial commitments (as delineated in Section II.A.2a), and on the appointment of all committees. - 6.
 Specific Responsibilities The Executive Committee also has the following specific responsibilities. - a) The Executive Committee shall review departmental recommendations for promotions and appointments, when such recommendations involve tenured positions or standing on the Graduate Faculty.
 Only those members of the Executive Committee of rank equal to or higher than that being considered for the candidate shall participate in the review process.
-The appeal process, particularly for appeals in promotion decisions, shall follow the rules given in the Campus Administrative Manual (Section IX C). - b) The Executive Committee shall recommend to the Dean, through the Director, overall priorities for the School. - B. Standing and ad Hoc Committees - 1.
-Appointment Standing and ad hoc committees of the School shall be appointed and charged annually by the Director after consultation with the Executive Committee. - 2.
-Standing Committees There shall be committees of the School to deal with matters delineated by the following areas: - a) Administrative Facilities (for example, Business Office, Library, Placement Office, Safety, Storerooms) - b) Shops and Fabrication Facilities (for example, Computer Center, Electronics, Glass, Graphics, Machine) - c) Instrumentation Facilities (for example, Mass Spectrometry, Microanalysis, NMR, X-Ray) - d) Courses and Curricula - e) Alumni Affairs and Development
+The appeal process, particularly for appeals in promotion decisions, shall follow the rules given in the Campus Administrative Manual (Section IX C). - b) The Executive Committee shall recommend to the Dean, through the Director, overall priorities for the School.